losephjambert/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+The context API tries to help solve the problem with access props inside deeply nested components.
+Without the context API, if you wanted a great-great-grandchild to access its root ancestor's data as props, you'd have to pass the props like this: root --> child --> grandchild --> great-grandchild --> great-great-grandchild.
+The context API allows you to wrap a collections of components in a Provider and then access that Provider's data from anywhere inside that Provider's component tree.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?